keyboard_arrow_up

 Ferrous Components

-Small ferrous components, such as steel-and-nickel discs, can be used in combination with magnets for any number of purposes.
+Small ferrous elements, such as steel-and-nickel discs, can be paired with magnets for a wide range of applications, enhancing magnetic performance or serving as attachment points.

 Connectors and Adhesives